HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Minfeng Zhu is a Ph.D from State Key Lab of CAD&CG, Zhejiang University, supervised by Prof. Wei Chen.
-His research interests include visual analysis and computer vision.
+I am a researcher in the School of Software & the State Key Laboratory of CAD&CG at Zhejiang University.
+I received Ph.D.
+Degree in Computer Graphics from Zhejiang University under the supervision of Prof. Wei Chen.
+My research interests include visual analysis and artificial intelligence.